-RE-APPLICATION FOR BEd INITIAL OR BED FULL ADMISSION
+RE-APPLICATION FOR BEd FULL ADMISSION

-If a candidate is denied either BEd Initial Admission or BEd Full Admission by the Teacher Preparation Council, the candidate must wait one full calendar year before applying again.
+If a candidate is denied BEd Full Admission by the Teacher Preparation Council, the candidate must wait a minimum of one full calendar year before applying again.

-At that point, s/he must submit a new application form, along with a letter outlining growth and changes that have occurred which indicate the likelihood of a high level of success.
-In addition, three new BEd Letters of Recommendation are required, from individuals with whom interaction has occurred during the intervening year.
+At that point, s/he must submit a letter outlining growth and changes that have occurred which indicate the likelihood of a high level of success.
+In addition, three new Letter of Recommendation, BEd forms are required, from individuals with whom interaction has occurred during the intervening year(s).